Huishan railway station

 Huishan railway station is a railway station of Shanghai–Nanjing Intercity Railway located in Huishan District, Wuxi, Jiangsu, People's Republic of China.
 In the future, the Yancheng–Yixing intercity railway will pass through this station.

+In the future, with the construction of the Yantaixichangyi intercity railway and the Suxichang express line, Huishan Station will usher in the renovation and expansion of the platform and station building.